-The Senses of Science:
+The Senses of Science

-Most information about our envirnment comes through sight.
+Most information about our environment comes through sight.
 Hearing ranks second in supplying the brain with information about the external world.

-The limitations of these sences can be reduced by using the measuring and by using the instrument such as microscope and telescopes.
+The limitations of these senses can be reduced by using the measuring and by using the instrument such as microscope and telescopes.
 There are few other examples of limitations are our temperature sense of touch being limited to range of hotness and coldness before injury and also our hearing being limited to a certain frequency range.

 There are many well known optical illusions.
 Some people may be quiet convinced that what they see in actually exists as they perceive it.
 However, we can generally eliminate deception by using instruments, For example we use the rulers to answer the questions like are the horizontal line parellel are do they slope.

 Sight and hearing give us the greatest amount of information about our environment.

 The limitations of the senses can be reduced by using instruments such as microscopes and telescopes.